Dani Weatherholt

-Danielle Marie Weatherholt (born March 17, 1994) is an American soccer player who currently plays as a midfielder for Angel City in the National Women's Soccer League.
-She played college soccer at Santa Clara University before being drafted by the Orlando Pride in the fourth-round of the 2016 NWSL College Draft.
+Danielle Marie Weatherholt (born March 17, 1994) is an American professional soccer player who plays as a midfielder for the North Carolina Courage in the National Women's Soccer League (NWSL).
+She can also play as a center back or left back.
+She played college soccer at Santa Clara University and was drafted by the Orlando Pride in the 2016 NWSL College Draft.
+She has also played for Melbourne Victory, OL Reign, and Angel City FC.

 Early life

 Weatherholt was born to Doug and Gail Weatherholt in Laguna Beach, California.
 She was raised with her two brothers in Capistrano Beach, California, where she attended San Clemente High School.
 At San Clemente High School, Weatherholt played on the women's varsity soccer team for four years.